Mammuthus creticus

 Mammuthus creticus, or the Cretan dwarf mammoth, is an extinct species of dwarf mammoth endemic to the island of Crete in the eastern Mediterranean sometime during the Early Pleistocene to early Middle Pleistocene.
 It is known from fragmentary remains found in caves on the north coast of the island.
 It is the smallest known dwarf mammoth and among smallest known dwarf elephantids, with an estimated shoulder height of around 1 m in adults.
 It was probably descended from the large mammoth Mammuthus meridionalis native to mainland Europe during the Early Pleistocene.

 Discoveries

-The type locality is Cape Malekas on the Akrotiri peninsula northeast of Chania, which probably dates to the Early Pleistocene or early Middle Pleistocene.
-Other possible remains have been reported from Koutalas Cave to the west.
+The type locality is Cape Malekas on the northern coast of the Akrotiri peninsula, northeast of Chania in northwest Crete, which probably dates to the Early Pleistocene or early Middle Pleistocene.
+Other possible remains have been reported from Koutalas Cave on Cape Drapanon in the Apokoronas municipality somewhat further to the west.